passagemath/passagemath-pkg-lefschetz-family/README.md

 - `period_matrix`: the holomorphic periods of $X$ in the bases `self.homology` and `self.holomorphic_forms`.
 - `effective_periods`: the holomorphic periods $X$ in the bases `self.effective_lattice` and `self.holomorphic_forms`

-Lattices.
-Unless stated otherwise, lattices are given the coordinates of a basis in the basis `homology`.
+Sublattices of homology.
+Unless stated otherwise, lattices are given by the coordinates of a basis of the lattice in the basis `homology`:
 - `effective_lattice`: The lattice of effective cycles of $X$, consisting of the concatenation of `extensions`, `singular_components`, `fibre_class` and `section`.
 - `neron_severi`: the Néron-Severi group of $X$.
 - `trivial`: the trivial lattice.